uiztok/uiztok.github.io/_team/VajsTanja.md

 {::options parse_block_html="true" /}

 For my Master's degree of Physics on the Faculty of Natural sciences and Mathematics, University of Maribor, Slovenia, I investigated the correlation between mitochondrial activation and assembly of bio-nanocomposites in lung epithelial cells exposed to nanomaterials.

+MSc thesis: "Methodology development to study the correlation between mitochondrial activation and assembly of bionano-composites in lung epithelial cells exposed to nanomaterials"

 {% include person-projects.html %}